-As Navitas Organics and many other companies have learned, finding the right inventory management system requires assessing the distributorship's current needs and its plans for future growth.
-And while predicting the future is never an easy thing, assessing a distributorship's current status, identifying any technology gaps and reviewing its future plans can all help set distributors on the right path.
+As many other companies have learned, finding the right inventory management system requires assessing the retailers' current needs and its plans for future growth.
+And while predicting the future is never an easy thing, assessing the current status, identifying any technology gaps and reviewing its future plans can all help set retailers on the right path.